Swishhyy/Night-Zombies/README.md

 * **Max distance from player** - When spawning near players, this is the maximum distance that zombies are allowed to spawn from the player.
 * **Spawn Time** - The in-game time at which zombies will appear.
 * **Destroy Time** - The in-game time at which zombies will disappear.

+### Spawn Waves
+* **Wave Name - A unique name for the spawn wave.
+* **Spawn Time - The in-game time at which this wave of zombies will appear.
+* **Destroy Time - The in-game time at which zombies in this wave will be despawned.
+* **Spawn near players - Determines whether zombies in this wave will spawn near players (if true) or randomly around the map.
+* **Min pop for near player spawn - Minimum number of players on the server for a near-player spawn to occur.
+* **Min distance from player - The minimum allowed distance for zombies to spawn from a player.
+* **Max distance from player - The maximum allowed distance for zombies to spawn from a player.

+### Wave-Specific Settings
+* Zombie Settings
+  * **Display Name – The name shown for zombies in this wave.
+  * **Scarecrow Population (total amount) – Total number of zombies to spawn in this wave.
+  * **Scarecrow Health – Health value for each zombie in this wave.
+  * **Scarecrow Kits – A list of kits to assign to zombies (if applicable).
+* Chance Settings
+  * **Chance per cycle – The percentage chance that zombies in this wave will spawn each spawn attempt.
+  * **Days betewen spawn – The number of days between spawn attempts (if you want to throttle spawning over time).

 #### Chance Settings